Your customers are more than just names in your database - they are human, and they expect you to treat them more than some transactions or sales.

-This email by Amazon is a perfect example of using customer’s website interaction and sending similar product recommendations to purchase.
+This email by Amazon is a perfect example of using a customer’s website interaction and recommending similar products to purchase.

 Grammarly adds little achievements badges, presents a weekly report using visual charts, and summarizes top mistakes in a fun manner.